kennethleungty/Generative-AI-Pharmacist/README.md

 - Prime Voice AI is a realistic and versatile AI speech software that brings the most compelling, rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling.
 - Setup:
     1. Visit the [ElevenLabs page](https://beta.elevenlabs.io/) and create an account for free.
     2. On the Speech Synthesis page, select a specific voice in the settings, paste the text script into the text section, and click Generate.
-The default voice is chose is `premade/Domi` as I found it to be the most lively and natural.
+The voice I chose was `premade/Domi` as I found it to be the most lively and natural.
 The settings can also be adjusted accordingly for things like stability and clarity.

     <div style="text-align: center;">
     <img src="Screenshots/prime_voice_ai.png" width="500" text-align="center">